getml/getml.com/src/docs/user_guide/walkthrough/index.md

 Automated machine learning (AutoML) has attracted a great deal of attention in recent years.
 The goal is to simplify the application of traditional machine learning methods to real-world business problems by automating key steps of a data science project, such as feature extraction, model selection, and hyperparameter optimization.
 With AutoML, data scientists are able to develop and compare dozens of models, gain insights, generate predictions, and solve more business problems in less time.

 While it is often claimed that AutoML covers the complete workflow of a data science project - from the raw data set to the deployable machine learning models - current solutions have one major drawback: They cannot handle *real world* business data.
-This data typically comes in the form relational data.
+This data typically comes in the form of relational data.
 The relevant information is scattered over a multitude of tables that are related via so-called join keys.
 In order to start an AutoML pipeline, a flat feature table has to be created from the raw relational data by hand.
 This step is called feature engineering and is a tedious and error-prone process that accounts for up to 90% of the time in a data science project.

 ![Getting Started](../../images/getting_started_4_0.png)